isg-software/progresspie/README.md

 See the examples pages to get an impression of the looks and for different demo scenarios.

-* `examples.html`: Examples for direct usage of the plugin
+* `examples.html`: Examples for direct usage of the plug-in
 * `examplesAppl.html`: Examples for use with `progresspiesvlAppl.js`

 You'll also find an online live view of these exampled on the [project's home page][home].